Alstrom grew up in Ridgewood, New Jersey. Started playing organ at age

 Organ Performance, despite playing in disco lounges nearly every night.

-is also Accompanist (piano/guitar/organ) and Choir Director at Temple
+He has been Accompanist (piano/guitar/organ) and Choir Director at Temple

 has performed with Bette Midler, Chuck Berry, Leonard Bernstein, Herbie

 Hancock, Eddie Fisher, Odetta, Dion, Larry Coryell, Blood Sweat and Tears,

 Darlene Love, LaLa Brooks, Ronnie Spector, Lou Rawls, Zubin Mehta, Donald

 Fagan, John Sebastian, Hubert Sumlin, Uncle Floyd, Al Kooper, Stanley

 Jordan, Steven Van Zandt, Ben E. King, Cissy Houston, John Lloyd Young

 (star of 'Jersey Boys' on Broadway), and many other notables.